A ctDNA NGS liquid biopsy assay, testing 37 genes relevant to the care of advanced NSCLC patients. Results delivered in 5 days*.

 Liquid biopsy testing has distinct attributes that can help overcome the limitations of tissue testing and help inform precision oncology decisions.
 Due to its faster turnaround time, less invasive procedure and it’s ease of use for serial testing, liquid biopsy testing may be an effective approach in the following settings:

-- Liquid biopsy testing is a minimally invasive approach to detect tumor-derived alterations and tumor heterogeneity.
-It’s also representative of multiple tumor foci and is an effective and efficient method to simultaneously detect genomic aberrations.
+Liquid biopsy, however, can detect tumor heterogeneity.
+It’s also representative of multiple tumor foci.
 Disadvantages to liquid biopsy include its inability to detect the location of tumor mutations, and the lack of diagnostic value if no mutations are detected.

 Contact Us To Get Started!